-Some assignments have an option to check your written work for plagiarism before you submit it.
-If this option is enabled for an assignment, you’ll see a Check for Plagiarism button at the bottom of the screen after you upload your assignment.
+Some written assignments include an option to check your work for plagiarism before submitting.
+If your assignment has this option enabled, you’ll see a Check for Plagiarism button under the field for writing or uploading text.

-- To see your complete report, click View plagiarism report
+- Once your score appears, click View plagiarism report to see more details.

 Troubleshoot the plagiarism tool

 If you don’t see a score after clicking Check for plagiarism, wait a few minutes as the plagiarism tool reviews your assignment.
 The tool may take more time to generate a score on assignments with more content or on more complex topics.

 If the text you provided is under 20 words, the plagiarism tool can’t give it a score.
 Adjust your text to be over 20 words, save the draft, then click Check for plagiarism again.

 Our plagiarism tool uses a service called Turnitin to generate a similarity score for an assignment.
 A higher score means a higher possibility that your work contains plagiarism or isn’t correctly cited.
 To learn more about how Turnitin generates this score, see their documentation.

 If you submit an assignment with a high similarity score to your instructor or peer reviewer, you may get a lower grade or no credit as plagiarism violates the Coursera Honor Code.

 Generate a new similarity score